 A "tort" is a legal term for an act that causes damage or injury to people or property.
 Torts tend to result in court actions, with money as the award for damages.
 As defined by Michigan no-fault laws, a mini-tort is an action and lawsuit for damages from an accident.
 This means even though there is a no-fault law in the state, you have the right to sue an at-fault driver for up to $3,000 if your car is damaged.

-If you were not at fault in the accident, a mini-tort claim makes it possible to get some coverage out of the at-fault driver's policy.
-However, to file a mini-tort claim, certain conditions apply:
+If you were not at fault in the accident, this kind of claim makes it possible to get some help from the at-fault driver's policy.
+To file a mini-tort claim, you'll need to make sure that: